 First-Year Earliest Decision Dates

-First-years must be given until the First-Year MBA Earliest Decision Day or three weeks from the date of the written offer, whichever is later, to make a decision.
+For offers received before Friday, February 21, 2025: First-years must be given until the First-Year MBA Earliest Decision Day listed above or three weeks from the date of the written offer, whichever is later, to make a decision.
 Students cannot be required to indicate acceptance of an offer until a written communication (e.g., mailed letter, fax or e-mail) is received.

-For Offers Extended after March 11, 2024: Students must be given a minimum of 10 business days from the date of the written offer to make a decision.
+For offers received on or after Friday, February 21, 2025: Students must be given a minimum of 2 weeks from the date of the written offer to make a decision.
 Students cannot be required to indicate acceptance of an offer until a written communication (e.g., mailed letter or email) is received.

 Please note the enforcement of Wharton’s recruiting policies.